Unchained, Part 5: How to Stop A Pornography Addiction

 Step 6: Navigating Slips and Preventing Relapse

-In addiction lingo, a “slip” is a brief engagement in our addictive substance or behavior; a “relapse” is an all-out regression back into regular use.
+In addiction lingo, a “slip” is a brief use of our addictive substance or behavior; a “relapse” is an all-out regression or binge.

 Brain studies show that addicts’ brains light up more in response to porn than healthy controls.